Hansmu/docker-tutorial/README.md

 Adding --detach will make it run in the background.
 Returns the ID of our container.

+Each time we run the command, we create a new container from the image.

-**docker container ls = docker ps** - returns the list of containers that are running.
+`docker container ls` = `docker ps` - returns the list of containers that are running.

-**docker container stop = docker stop <container id>** - stops the container.
+`docker container stop` = `docker stop <container id>` - stops the container.
 Have to type in enough digits to identify it uniquely.

 In addition to an ID, an unique name is also generated for the container, if we don't specify one ourselves.
+`--name <name>` can be used to specify a name.

+`docker container logs <id>` - gives logs for that specific container.

+`docker container top <id>` - gives list of processes running inside of that container.

-**docker container rm <id>** - remove Docker container
+`docker container rm <id>` - remove Docker container

 ### What happens in 'docker container run'
 1) Looks for that image locally in image cache, doesn't find anything